Dan Humphrey

 Daniel Randolph Humphrey is a fictional character from the Gossip Girl franchise.

-He is one of the core male characters in Gossip Girl.
-He is played by American actor Penn Badgley.
-He comes from an artistic and musically-inclined family.
-His father, Rufus Humphrey, is an aspiring rock musician; his mother, Alison Humphrey, is an artist; and he has a younger sister, Jenny Humphrey.
-However, his mother, who is a recurring character in the series, left her family when Dan was young, leaving him with a deep sense of abandonment and distrust.
+He is one of the core male characters in Gossip Girl, played by American actor Penn Badgley.
+The character comes from an artistic and musically-inclined family.
+His father in the show, Rufus Humphrey, is an aspiring rock musician; his mother in the show, Alison Humphrey, is an artist who walked out on her family when Dan was young, leaving him with a deep sense of abandonment and distrust.
+He has a younger sister in the show, Jennifer Humphrey.

 Dan and his family live in Brooklyn, the alternative to the old-money and conservative Upper East Side.
-He pursued his education at St. Jude's Preparatory School on the West side as a scholarship student.
-Overnight, his life changed drastically when his father married a much wealthier woman Lily van der Woodsen allowing them to move to a much more affluent lifestyle on the Upper East Side.
+The character pursued his education at St. Jude's Preparatory School on the West side as a scholarship student.